 Spark is committed to identifying, monitoring, and measuring the risks of modern slavery in our operations and supply chain.
-We have strong foundations in place to do this, by way of an established operating model to monitor achievements against our objectives.
-This includes strong risk and issues management, along with processes to ensure we adapt and respond to planned and unplanned challenges where necessary We are focused on maintaining and enhancing this awareness across Spark and its supply chain and have people and processes align to deliver this.
+We have an established operating model to monitor achievements against our objectives.
+This includes strong risk and issues management, along with processes to ensure we adapt and respond to planned and unplanned challenges where necessary.
+We are focused on maintaining and enhancing awareness of modern slavery risks across Spark and its supply chain, and have people and processes align to deliver this.

 We are a values and purpose-driven business, with a strategic focus on building a diverse and inclusive culture, a track record of strong corporate governance, and a Code of Ethics and a Supplier Code of Conduct - both of which are deeply embedded in our relevant business systems and processes.
 These are all underpinned by a culture that encourages our people to speak up if they are uncomfortable or concerned about anything they see.

 As a publicly listed, consumer-facing and high-profile (within New Zealand) business, we are subject to a healthy level of scrutiny from our stakeholders.
 Our shares are held by a geographically diverse shareholder base who hold us to account on issues of sustainability and social responsibility.
 Sustainability is a key pillar of our business strategy, and we have been continuously improving and expanding our disclosure on our non-financial performance in the past few years.
-Our Annual Report for FY20 was prepared in accordance with the International <IR> Framework and the GRI Core Option.
+Our Annual Report for FY21 was prepared in accordance with the International <IR> Framework and the GRI Core Option, and we have worked to continuously improve our compliance with both frameworks over the past three financial years.

 We are a New Zealand-based company with the vast majority of our operations, people and customers located in New Zealand and subject to New Zealand's strong labour, employment, and anti-corruption legislation.
 This means we have a lower risk of modern slavery in our operations than we would otherwise, but we cannot be complacent.
 There have been recent instances of modern slavery in New Zealand and we recognise the need to raise awareness of slavery risks amongst our people, many of whom may assume "that doesn't happen here".

-To fully assess our effectiveness in this area, we will need to benchmark ourselves against other, similar, organisations and evaluate our strengths and weaknesses.
-We will be doing further evaluation of our approach, and will identify actions for improvement, in the remainder of FY21 and through FY22.
+To fully assess our effectiveness in this area, we will need to benchmark ourselves against other, similar organisations and evaluate our strengths and weaknesses.
+We will be doing further evaluation of our approach, and will identify actions for improvement, in FY22.
+This will include engagement with relevant companies we own or control to ensure identification of risk and alignment with the Spark Group approach.

-One of our first steps will be to back up our Supplier Code of Conduct with regular audits of our direct suppliers, to ensure we are assessing for modern slavery risks effectively and we will be planning for this in the remainder of FY21 and implementing it in FY22.
+As first steps we intend to back up our Supplier Code of Conduct with regular audits of our direct suppliers, to ensure we are assessing for modern slavery risks effectively.
+As outlined in the "Our Supply Chain" section of this statement, we initiated four further audits of suppliers against the Code in FY21.
+These were completed at the start of FY22.

 We also recognise that while our Supplier Code requires our suppliers to provide assurance there are no instances of modern slavery in their own supply chains, best practice is to identify modern slavery risks beyond our immediate supplier relationships.
-We will be investigating possible avenues for assessing risk in this sub tier in the coming months.
+We will be investigating possible avenues for assessing risk in this sub tier in FY22.